Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems

-If the data has been generated according to $H_0$, it can be shown that the statistics $Z_\poisoneddata$ follows an $F$ distribution with $(nm,T-n(n+m)-1)$ degrees of freedom (follows from an application of \cite[Lemma II.4]{ljung1998system}).
+Under $H_0$ it can be shown that the statistics $Z_\poisoneddata$ follows an $F$ distribution with $(nm,T-n(n+m)-1)$ degrees of freedom (follows from an application of \cite[Lemma II.4]{ljung1998system}).
 Using this partial $F$-test, we reject $H_0$ if and only if $Z_\poisoneddata> f_{nm,T-n(n+m)-1}^\alpha$, where $f_{a,b}^\alpha$ is the upper $\alpha$-point of an $F$ distribution with $(a,b)$ degrees of freedom.
 In conclusion, not rejecting $H_0$ may indicate that the input data has been poisoned.
-Clearly, for more complex cases, we need to resort to other tools, such as the analysis of the residuals, which is treated in the next section.
+Clearly, for more complex cases, we need to resort to other tools, such as the analysis of the residuals, as explained in the following section.